McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 :runner: Run the simulation and observe through the monitors the reduced energy range and beam shape (E0=31).

+It is clear that this monochromator setup is justified for tomo-diffraction, i.e. the sample should handle diffraction.
+The session 7 "Samples" indicates ways to stack multiple sample models.

 ![PSICHE tomogram mono](images/SOLEIL_PSICHE_tomogram_mono.png)

 To get better statistics, you may limit the energy range `dE` at the Wiggler to match about 1%.
 This will drastically improve the model efficiency.